PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 Cost
 - Sentinel is available using capacity reservations (fixed fee for predictable costs) or pay as you go (billed per GB of data ingested for analysis in Sentinel and stored in the Azure Monitor Log Analytics workspace).

+## Azure Security Benchmark and Security Baselines for Azure
+Azure Security Benchmark (ASB) provides best practices and recommendations to help improve the security of workloads, data, and services on Azure.
+ASB is an Excel spreadsheet with each ASB containing the following:
+- ASB ID
+- Control domain - High-level feature or activity that isn't specific to a technology or implementation (network security, data protection, etc)
+- Mapping to industry frameworks such as CIS, NIST, or PCI DSS
+- Recommendations
+- Security principle - Each recommendation has a security principle that explains the "what" for the control at the technology-agnostic level
+- Azure Guidance - Focused on how controls should be implemented in Azure

+Security baselines apply ASBs to specific services.
+Security baselines help orgs strengthen their security through improved tooling, tracking, and security features.
+They provide orgs a consistent experience when securing their environment.
+Each security baseline includes the following information:
+- Azure ID - ASB ID that corresponds to the recommendation
+- Azure control - Content is grouped by control domain
+- Benchmark recommendation - Maps to the recommendation for the ASB ID
+- Customer guidance - The rationale for the recommendation and links on guidance on how to implement it
+- Responsibility - Who is responsible for implementing the control (customer, Microsoft, or shared)
+- Microsoft Defender for Cloud monitoring - Indicates if Microsoft Defender for Cloud monitors the control

 # Microsoft 365 Defender
 365 Defender is an enterprise defense suite which protects the following: